-The difference between conductors and insulators is that conductors are those materials that conducts electric current easily while insulators are those materials which do not conduct current easily.
+The difference between conductors and insulators is that conductors are those materials that conduct electric current easily while insulators are those materials which do not conduct current easily.
 Copper, Silver, Gold, Rubber are some examples of conductors and insulators.

 A conductor is a material that easily conducts electrical current.
 Most metals are good conductors.
 The best conductors are single element materials, such as copper(Cu), silver(Ag), gold(Au), which are characterized by atoms with only one valence electron very loosely bound to the atom.
 These loosely bound valence electrons become free electrons.
 Therefore, in a conductive material, the free electrons are valence electrons.